 - Christ approved the first church for ten things, whereas He condemned the last church for ten things.

-- Promises to ‘The Overcomers’ who Christ knew in each church.
+- Promises to ‘The Overcomers’ are those whom Christ knew in each church.

-- Each has the same admonition to hear.
+- Each Christian had the same admonition to “HEAR“!!!.

 - John is told to write each case of judgment.
 Once one letter is completed, he continues writing letters to all remaining churches.